 Northlandz Model Railroad

-Jennie Utsinger: Prepare to be amazed by one of the world's largest model railroads at Northlandz.
+Jennie Utsinger said: Prepare to be amazed by one of the world's largest model railroads at Northlandz.
 Hundreds of trains travel over 8 miles of track, along towering mountains, through villages, over bridges, and among the trees.
 The tallest mountain is 30 feet high and the longest bridge is 40 feet long!
 Northlandz is also home to a 94 room dollhouse and over 200 dolls from around the world.

 Cost: $15.75/adult; $10.75/kids; free (kids under 2)